Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 What to avoid when buying a used car?

 Avoid models with visible rust, mismatched exterior paint, flood damage, or extremely high miles when buying a used car.
-If the vehicle identification number (VIN) doesn’t match the title, the car is under recall, or the seller is pushy or gives you bad vibes, walk away.
+If the vehicle identification number (VIN) doesn’t match the title, the car is under recall, or the seller is pushy or gives you a bad feeling, walk away.